probcomp/GenDirectionalStats.jl/README.md

 - `GenDirectionalStats.FROM_DIRECTION_AND_PLANE_ROTATION_JACOBIAN_CORRECTION`

+## MCMC kernels

+You can implement random walk or data-driven Metropolis-Hastings kernels using the unimodal probability distributions for each data type.

-## Customizable MCMC moves on 3D rotation
+## Specialized reversible jump MCMC kernels on 3D rotations

+This package also includes specialized reversible jump moves on 3D rotations.
 Each move takes a trace, the address of the 3D rotation in the trace to move (must have type `GenDirectionalStats.Rot3`), and possible other arguments.

 ### Rotate by a uniformly chosen angle around a given axis.